anoadragon453/matrix-reminder-bot/docker/README.md

 # Docker

-The docker image will run matrix-reminder-bot with an SQLite3 database and end-to-end encryption dependencies included.
+The docker image will run matrix-reminder-bot with a SQLite database and end-to-end encryption dependencies included.
 For larger deployments, a connection to a Postgres database backend is recommended.